dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 }
 ```

-Having last byte means that `result mod 0x100` is 0.
+Having last byte equals `0`, means that `result mod 0x100` is 0.
 Now there are two ways to test it:

 * Using the `mod` instruction, and check the result, if is 0 the structure is valid, otherwise it should be ignored.
 * Just checking the last byte of the result it can be achieved in several ways: for example is possible  cast the result to `uint_8` if the content after casting is 0 the struct is valid, or use bitwise AND with `0xFF` value (`0xFF` is equivalent to the `0b11111111` byte) `sum & 0xFF`, if it is 0 the struct is valid otherwise it has to be ignored.